 They typically holds two bikes horizontally, one low and one high.

 Because this design doesn’t incorporate a wall, it gives you more freedom to position the rack anywhere in your garage or even in your home.
 You also don’t have to worry about screws and bolts as these racks rely on tension.

-While this style of mount does offer space savings, it is limited as the lower rack will only raise your bike a few feet off the ground.
+While this mounting style does offer space savings, it is limited as the lower rack will only raise your bike a few feet off the ground.